Context

 The old site converted, but it converted people who couldn't afford the service.
 The new site needed to filter before conversion.
 We did this through:

-• Subtle copy — we didn't shout "BEST BAND IN ITALY!!!"
-We whispered "For those who know."
+Subtle copy – we didn't shout "BEST BAND IN ITALY!!!"

 This decision fundamentally changed the lead profile.
-We weren't optimizing for more leads — we were optimizing for better leads.
+We weren't optimizing for more leads (although in practice, the overall number of inquiries went up as well), we were optimizing for better leads.

 The Facepop Widget (Human Touchpoint)